lwileczek/k8s-quick-start/README.md

 ### Kubectl

 To control the cluster you'll need to make the `.kube` directory and get the `/etc/kubernetes/admin.conf` file from one of the master nodes.
+You can do this by running `get_config.sh` on the contoller server which will perform the following commands:

 ```shell
 $ ssh {{ master_node_ip }} sudo cp /etc/kubernetes/admin.conf /home/{{ deploy_user }}/config